 USA Today named the Lake of the Ozarks the Best Recreational Lake in the Nation!

 Choices abound!
 With fishing tournaments, 12 golf-courses, spas, shooting ranges, hunting, boating, jet skiing, wakeboarding, parasailing, dinner cruises, water taxies, and swimming on the beautiful Lake of the Ozarks.

 There is something for every taste and it is all within one-hour!

 Four caves, Miner Mikes Indoor Play Park, Factory Outlet Mall, five-star dining, movie theaters, Main Street Music Show, Ozark Amphitheater outdoor concerts, distilleries, wineries, swinging bridges, indoor/outdoor water parks, Ha Ha Tonka State Park and Castle Ruins, Lake of the Ozarks State Park (the largest state park in Missouri) hiking/biking trails, horseback riding, historic Bagnel Dam and Lake of the Ozarks Museum, boat and jet ski rentals, helicopter rides, Lake Escape, Hot Summer Nights car shows and Lake Shootout boat race, myriads of live entertainment choices and more!

 Osage Beach, Missouri

 Welcome to the Lake of the Ozarks, named the Best Recreational Lake in the Nation by USA Today readers!
 Autumn is a great time to be at the Lake.
-Come check out our fall foliage!
-It's a great time for a walk at down to the dock or a hike at nearby Ha Ha Tonka State Park, one of the most popular (and scenic) parks in Missouri!
+Lots of local boutiquey shops and quality outlet stores!
+It's a great time for star gazing from a private hot tub, a walk down to the dock or a hike at nearby Ha Ha Tonka State Park, one of the most popular (and scenic) parks in Missouri!